 - Smart Home – With this action, Alexa can activate a smart home device.
 The actions will vary from device-to-device but tend to include things like turning a light on, changing the temperature, etc.

 - Wait – You can add as many actions as you want in a single routine, but you don’t always want them to run one after the other, this is where the wait action comes in.
 You can add between 1-55 minutes between actions.
+If you have used Google Home routines, you’ll realise how sorely missed this feature is.

 - Customized – This is a new action that you to type in any command that you would normally ask Alexa.
 This has opened up a whole world of possible routines, anything that Alexa can do with a voice command can now be part of a routine.

-Alexa Route Ideas
+Alexa Routine Ideas

 Here is my complete list of 45 routine ideas for Alexa: